1955–56 Port Vale F.C. season: Second Division

-Cyril Done's return to match fitness was marked with a 2–1 win at the Memorial Stadium, beginning a sequence of one defeat in ten games.
-This left them in seventh place by February, in with a shot of promotion.
+Done's return to match fitness was marked with a 2–1 win over Bristol Rovers at the Memorial Stadium, beginning a sequence of one defeat in ten games.
+This left them in seventh place by February, with a shot of promotion.
 In January, Eddie Baily was signed from Tottenham Hotspur for a club-record £7,000.
 Signing an inside-forward who was part of England's 1950 FIFA World Cup squad was a sign of the club's ambitions for top-flight football.
+He scored on his debut, a 3–1 win over Notts County on 14 January.
+On 18 February, Vale were beaten 2–1 by bottom club Hull City during a blizzard at Boothferry Park, with the winning goal coming from Hull's own half.
 Outclassed by Wednesday on 3 March, they lost 4–0 at Hillsborough, but followed this with wins over Blackburn Rovers and Bristol City.
 On 31 March they came to a 'hard-fought' 1–1 draw at Stoke's Victoria Ground, which left the "Valiants" in fifth place, level on points with second-placed Liverpool.
-In with a great chance of promotion by April, defeats at home to Nottingham Forest and Leicester City, and a 4–1 beating at Anfield ruined their chances.
+In with a great chance of promotion by April, defeats at home to Nottingham Forest and Leicester City, and a 4–1 loss to Liverpool at Anfield ruined their chances.
 Harry Poole made his debut on the last day of the season, as Vale recorded a 3–2 win over Middlesbrough.

 They finished in twelfth position with 45 points, one point and one position above rivals Stoke.
 The Steele Curtain boasted the best defensive record in the division, though only the bottom five scored fewer goals.